Table of Contents

 Future developments.
 The IRS has created a page on IRS.gov for information about Publication 505 at www.irs.gov/pub505.
 Information about any future developments affecting Publication 505 (such as legislation enacted after we release it) will be posted on that page.

 Advance payments of the premium tax credit.
 If you buy health insurance through the Health Insurance Marketplace, you may be eligible for advance payments of the premium tax credit to help pay for your insurance coverage.
 Receiving too little or too much in advance will affect your refund or balance due.
 Promptly report changes in your income or family size to your Marketplace.
-You may want to consider this when figuring your estimated taxes for 2015.
 See Form 8962 and its instructions for more information.

 Additional Medicare Tax.
 A 0.9% Additional Medicare Tax applies to Medicare wages, Railroad Retirement Tax Act compensation, and self-employment income over a threshold amount based on your filing status.
 You may need to include this amount when figuring your estimated tax.
 You may also request that your employer deduct and withhold an additional amount of income tax withholding from your wages on Form W-4, Employee's Withholding Allowance Certificate.